Educational Opportunity Center (EOC)

 A College Education is in Your Reach

-Your EOC advisor can assist you with financial aid, including loans, and scholarships.
+Your EOC advisor can assist you with financial aid, loan, and scholarship applications.

 EOC offers services that will help you prepare for and enroll in the college of your choice.

 Wages increase significantly with more education.
 Just take a look at the national median income for individuals aged 25 and older by degree level.*

 EOC works with participants to identify interests and abilities and how to match them with potential careers.

 EOC participants receive help completing the Free Application for Federal Student Aid (FAFSA), scholarship applications, and gain financial planning skills.

 EOC provides information about academic programs and services at any college or university, organizes campus tours and assists with college applications.